EricLambrecht/react-timing-hooks/docs/index.md

 * `callback` — a function that will be invoked as soon as the browser decides to run the idle callback
 * `options` — options for `requestIdleCallback`

+Any registered idle callbacks will be canceled on unmount.

 **Note:** This hook will print a warning if the browser doesn't support `requestIdleCallback`.

 Example: